 Identifying potential students that may need support

 Naturally, during their schooling some students are identified with possible learning difficulties, health problems and/or emotional or behavioural difficulties, even from Year 9 upwards.
-In these cases, our SENCo (Special Educational Needs Coordinator) works closely with Heads of Year to initiate a process of assessment and action that will support the student.
+In these cases, our SENCo (Special Educational Needs Coordinator) works closely with Heads of Year and the parents to initiate a process of assessment and action that will support the student.
 Further assessment may also be recommended in order to accommodate possible exam concession applications.

 The process for arranging exam concessions in national exams is lead and determined by the Joint Council for Qualifications (JCQ).
 The criteria are strict and the school adheres to the order of the process, which begins in the 13s (Year 9) when all students complete a brief assessment that may indicate need for extra time in examinations.
-At the same time, their teachers are invited to recommend students they feel would fairly benefit from exam concessions and produce evidence of their need in the classroom.
+At the same time, their teachers are invited to recommend the students that they feel would fairly benefit from exam concessions and produce evidence of their need in the classroom.
 Background history is also considered.
 The SENCo co-ordinates the procedure and contacts parents, when applicable, to explain the subsequent procedure.
 Following assessment, if the student is eligible for exam concessions, the SENCo makes an application to JCQ for the respective exam concessions.
 The SENCo continues to follow the student's exam needs through their A-levels.

 Many students benefit from one-to-one lessons provided by our team of specialist teachers, who liaise closely with the student's classroom teachers.
 These lessons are bespoke and are aimed at giving the student the opportunity to revisit the specific areas of the curriculum in which they feel insecure, including ways to revise and exam techniques.
-Support lessons are also a way to assess and monitor a student who is struggling, but overall it is a very effective way to boost the pupil's self esteem and open them up to learning.
+Support lessons are also a way to assess and monitor a student and, importantly, a very effective way to boost the student's self esteem and open them up to learning.